uptimesoftware/uptime-metric-chart/README.md

 The Metric Chart gadget makes it possible to graph metrics collected by up.time in just a few clicks.
 You can now finally visualize those important metrics on your custom dashboard in the form of beautiful line or area graphs!
 As a bonus, we're also throwing in some additional dashboard layouts, well suited to housing your new graphs.

 ###Features
-* Serves up collected metrics as beautiful and responsive line or area graphs
+* Visualize metrics in the form of responsive line or area graphs
 * Designed with the end-user experience in mind
-* Leverages latest web technologies for light-weight, yet beautiful results
+* Leveraging latest web technologies for light-weight, beautiful results
-* Provides an intuitive configuration wizard
+* Intuitive configuration wizard
-* Offers a configurable data time frame and refresh interval
+* Adjustable time frame and refresh interval
-* Sleek in-control refresh
-* Equipped with robust validation and condition handling
+* Robust validation and error handling
-* Enables extensive visual and console logging for easy troubleshooting
+* Extensive visual and console logging for easy troubleshooting
-* Supported on Windows and Linux up.time monitoring stations
 * _Tell us which features you would like to see in a future release!_

 ###Version Compatibility